Analysis | How Does Japan Intervene in Currency Markets?

 5. Is intervention a good idea?

 Most likely.
-It was able to secure Group of Seven support for intervention after the 2011 tsunami and during the Asian financial crisis.
+It was able to secure G-7 support for intervention to curb a strong yen after the 2011 tsunami and to support it during the Asian financial crisis.
 But things are different now.
 Its main partners generally don’t like countries to set or influence exchange rates and want market forces to do the work.
 The G-7 and Group of 20 -- both of which include Japan -- have agreements to that end in place.
 The yen’s current weakness is driven partly by a combination of continuing BOJ monetary stimulus and the Fed rate hikes.
 In that sense, it could be seen as a Japan-driven event, and that may weaken the case for action.

 More stories like this are available on bloomberg.com